 Sounding better?
 Ports are usually only a stone’s throw from commercial ports and cities making it easy to venture out to experience the local tourism as desired.
 When in port passengers are required to make their own arrangements, no organised trips are planned for freightliner cruisers.

 One main perk of this whole experience is that timescales are far more relaxed with freight cruises, passengers generally have much more time to explore cities than scheduled with regular cruises.
-Although it’s key to remember that freights aren’t cruises, passengers are left to their own devices whilst away and mealtimes are taken with the crew.
+Although it’s key to remember that a sea freight isn’t a cruise, passengers are left to their own devices whilst away and mealtimes are taken with the crew.

 So, heard a bit about this slightly bizarre concept and still not put off?
 Feel free to check and plan your own trip with a number of different liner companies offering deals covering various routes worldwide at an average cost of $130 (£84) per day.